About Jobsbank team

-Our small and dedicated team is made up of professionals from a variety of sectors who want to work with you to develop solutions for your business.
+Our small, dedicated team is made up of professionals from a variety of sectors who work with you to develop solutions for your business.

 Manager, Digital & Innovation

 Customer focused and data driven, Leigh has spent the past 12 years in digital roles across a range of industries, from legal and investments to national and international retailers.

 He then landed in the not-for-profit sector four years ago with Speckle Loans, bringing a world first ethical, digital lending product to market.

 Leigh is committed to using digital and marketing for good, focusing on the “why” we do what we do.